auburnhacks-devops/cloud-run/covidtracking/README.md

-# Cloud Run Hello World Sample
+# Cloud Run

-This sample shows how to deploy a Hello World application to Cloud Run.
+Cloud Run is a managed compute platform that enables you to run stateless containers that are invocable via HTTP requests on either a fully managed environment

 [![Run in Google Cloud][run_img]][run_link]